ginic/bluebikes-importer/src/bluebikes/stations/published/README.md

 K32015,1200 Beacon St,42.34414899,-71.11467361,Brookline,Yes,15
 ```

+### Missing stations
+There are station ids and names that appear in the Bluebikes trips data, but are
+not listed in the published station files.
+These are listed in `missing_stations.csv`
+with latitude and longitude values estimated from the centroid of points they appeared
+with in the trip data.
+This was generated with a saved query available in
+`src/bluebikes/stations/remediation/create_view_missing_stations.sql`.

 ## Data sanitization
 This tool performs some light sanitization to get all stations in the same format.
 It accomplishes this by migrating the `Public` field to a boolean True/False in addition to inferring null values for the field.